B1.2 Compare and order whole numbers up to and including 1000, in various contexts.

 Directions

-Ask some students to represent these 3 numbers with base ten material and match the appropriate labels to them.
+Ask students to represent these 3 numbers with base ten blocks and label them with the written numbers.

 Ask the following questions:

 • Visualize these numbers on a number line.
-Which 2 numbers are closest?
+Which two numbers are closest?
 How do you know?

-• Which number is larger?
+• Which number is greater?
 How do you know?

 • Which number is closest to 1000?
 How do you know?